textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     }
    ```

->NOTE:  Be sure you only replace the Sensor class and not any other code in the file
+>**Note**:  Be sure you only replace the Sensor class and not any other code in the file

 3. Save `Sensor.cs`.